Does your 401K Match Up Against the Averages?

-According to the Bureau of Labor Statistics, the typical or average 401K match, can vary widely.
+According to the Bureau of Labor Statistics, the typical or average 401K match nets out to 3.57%.
 Their 2010 National Compensation Survey, found that of the 61% of employers who offer a 401K plan (a sad statistic in itself):

 - 49% of employers with 401K plans match 0%